waggle-sensor/microWaggle/integrated/software/deviceController/ReadmeMain.md

 The `-sen` subcommand of the `--configure` command lets the users configure individual sensors on microWaggle nodes.

 - `-sen add` : Adds a new sensor to the the given node via a user command prompt.
 If you specify multiple nodes in this command, the sensor form you fill out will be applied to **all** nodes specified.
    - Ex.
 Usage: `python3 controller.py --configure 63 -sen add
    - Ex.
 Usage: `python3 controller.py --configure 64,65,66,67 -sen add

 - `-sen rm <sensor ID to remove>` : Removes a sensor from the given node.
 If you specifiy multiple nodes in this command, the sensor will be removed on each node, **provided the sensor with the corresponding ID exists**.
    - Ex.
 Usage: `python3 controller.py --configure 68 -sen rm 01` -> Sensor 01 gets removed from node with ID 68.
    - Ex.
 Usage: `python3 controller.py --configure 69, 70 -sen rm 01` -> Sensor 01 gets removed from nodes with ID's 69 & 70.

--`-sen dis <sensor ID to disable>` : Disables the selected sensor.
+- `-sen dis <sensor ID to disable>` : Disables the selected sensor.
 If you specify multiple sensors using this command, all sensors specified will be affected.
    - Ex.
 Usage: **Given node 71 with sensor with ID 0 exists**: `python3 controller.py --configure 71 -sen dis 0`

 - `-sen en <sensor ID to disable>` : Enables the selected sensor.
 If you specify multiple sensors using this command, all sensors specified will be affected.
    - Ex.
 Usage: **Given node 72 with sensor with ID 0 exists**: `python3 controller.py --configure 72 -sen en 0`

 - `-sen freq [sensing frequency in seconds] <sensor ID to affect>` : Changes the frequency of sensing for the selected sensor.
    - Ex.
 Usage: **Given node 73 with sensor with ID 0 exists**: `python3 controller.py --configure 73 -sen freq 45 0`